HISTORY & VALUES

 A brief history

-Island House Community Centre opened in January 1972 as the new home of St Paul's, which claims the record of being the last Presbyterian church built in the country, before becoming part of the newly formed United Reformed Church denomination.
+Island House Community Centre opened in January 1972 as the new home of St Paul's Presbyterian Church, which claims the record of being the last Presbyterian church built in the UK, before becoming part of the newly formed United Reformed Church denomination.

 It was formed from the former Poplar Presbyterian Settlement and St Paul's Presbyterian Church who amalgamated to establish Island House as a "new showpiece church and social centre".
 By so doing, they not only brought the name of 'St Paul's' back to Cubitt Town after a century's absence, but also continued the site's long heritage of Christian worship, education and community provision.